-Consider the experience of RAND Corporation, which saw a 40% increase in average occupancy when it remodeled its new workspace.1 In order to reap these types of financial benefits, however, you need visibility into how your workspaces are being used.
+Consider the experience of RAND Corporation, which saw a 40% increase in average occupancy when it remodeled its new workspace according to their blog post "What Happens When RAND Rethinks Its Workspace".
+In order to reap these types of financial benefits, however, you need visibility into how your workspaces are being used.

 By capturing and analyzing utilization information, you can make data-driven decisions that lead to increased space utilization, reduced square footage per employee and the elimination of wasted space.

 6. Keep Workspaces Healthy